forwardemail/forwardemail.net/app/views/faq/index.md

   </span>
 </div>

-If you are on the free plan, then simply add a new DNS TXT record as shown below, but change the port from 25 to the port of your choosing.
+If you are on the free plan, then simply add a new DNS <strong class="notranslate">TXT</strong> record as shown below, but change the port from 25 to the port of your choosing.

 For example, if I want all emails that go to `example.com` to forward to alias recipients' SMTP port of 1337 instead of 25: